Top 5 Blockchain Use Cases

 If electricity can be traded like any other commodity, energy prices instead of being a fixed regulated price will respond to forces of supply and demand in a fully functioning distributed electricity market.

 This allows individuals to be both producers and consumers of energy, which can reduce costs and improve efficiency by not having to rely on a centralized grid.

-In the current state of healthcare, patients data is held across different institutions in legacy silos in various different formats and standards, making data sharing difficult for the modern user’s expectation for instant access.
+In the current state of healthcare, patient data is held across different institutions in legacy silos in various different formats and standards, making data sharing difficult for the modern user’s expectation of instant access.